 * U.S. 10-year bond yield above 3 percent

-* World equities markets rally; U.S., Germany at records
+* World equities markets keep rallying; U.S., Germany at records

 * Turkey's lira hits record low as political crisis deepens

-NEW YORK, Dec 27 (Reuters) - U.S. benchmark government bond yields topped 3 percent on Friday, hitting a two-and-a-half year high, while major global equity markets extended gains to a seventh day in a broad year-end surge.
+NEW YORK/PARIS, Dec 27 (Reuters) - U.S. benchmark government bond yields rose above 3 percent, hitting a two-and-a-half year high on Friday, while major global equity markets extended gains to a seventh day in a broad year-end surge.

-The yield on the U.S. 10-year Treasury note rose to a high of 3.02 percent, reflecting signs of improvement in the U.S. economy and expectations that the Federal Reserve will steadily withdraw stimulus that kept a lid on interest rates for several years.
-The yield, which moves inversely to the price of the bond, was lately trading at 2.99 percent.
+The U.S. 10-year Treasury note yield rose to a high of 3.02 percent, reflecting signs of improvement in the U.S. economy and expectations that the Federal Reserve will steadily withdraw stimulus that kept a lid on interest rates for several years.

-The latest selloff will assure this will be one of the worst years ever for the Treasuries market, with the 10-year yield rising 1.25 percentage points in 2013.
+The latest selloff will assure this will be one of the worst years ever for the Treasuries market, as the 10-year yield has risen 1.25 percentage points in 2013.

-Stock markets took the bond selloff in stride.
-The MSCI World Index rose 0.4 percent, reaching a gain of nearly 20 percent for the year.
+But stock markets took the bond selloff in stride.
+The MSCI World Index rose as much as 0.5 percent and has gained nearly 20 percent for the year.

 Wall Street was little changed after four days of gains for the benchmark S&P 500.
-Major U.S. stock indexes have set records on a near-daily basis as investors absorb the rise in interest rates, a sign of growing confidence in improved economic demand.
+Major U.S. averages have set records on a near-daily basis as investors absorb the rise in interest rates, a sign of growing confidence in improved economic demand.